schultek/riverpod_context/README.md

 ```

 If there is (under certain conditions) no `context.watch` call, you have to "prime" the context
 for the missing provider.
-This can be done using a simple `context.prime()`.
+This can be done using a simple `context.prime()` call.

-In the example above, this can be done either in the `else`, or always at the beginning.
+In the example above, this can be placed either in the `else`, or always at the beginning.
 It also has
 no effect to do it multiple times.
 ```dart
 Widget build(BuildContext context) {